Indecent exposure: Couple arrested for sex on Cedar Point Ferris wheel - NewsBreak

 SANDUSKY, Ohio (WJW) – A couple was arrested and charged with public indecency after police say they engaged in sexual intercourse on the Giant Wheel ride at Cedar Point .

 According to Sandusky police reports, witnesses told police they saw the two 32-year-olds engaging in a sexual act around 7:15 p.m.
-Sunday on the ride.3-year-old run over in Akron parking lot
+Sunday on the ride.

 The four witnesses, two adult females and two juvenile females said they tried to alert staff while the ride was still going but workers were unable to hear them.
 When the ride stopped, the witnesses reported the incident to security officers and police.